erinbedri/Coursera_Capstone/README.md

-# Coursera_Capstone
+# Capstone Project – The Battle of Neighborhoods
+# Finding a good location to open an Italian restaurant in Berlin, Germany

-Creating a repository for an IBM Data Science Final Project
+## Final Assignment for IBM Data Science Coursera Specialization
+## 18.05.2020